A Sense of Identity In Your School Name

 Grand Oak Academy

 A homeschool in Tennessee which gives new meaning to the term “higher education.”
+The children are grown now, and left their treehouse homeschool up in the big oak tree.

 A place to live and learn.
 Teri needed one name to serve both her homeschool and her home-based publishing business.